adafruit/circup/README.rst

       A tool to manage and update libraries on a CircuitPython device.

     Options:
       --verbose         Comprehensive logging is sent to stdout.
       --version         Show the version and exit.
       --help            Show this message and exit.
+      -r --requirement  Supports requirements.txt tracking of library requirements with freeze and install commands.

     Commands:
       freeze     Output details of all the modules found on the connected...